Digital Homicide Studios: Founding and game releases

 Digital Homicide Studios was founded by brothers James Oliver Romine Jr. and Robert Romine in 2014 in Yuma, Arizona.
 Robert Romine had previously been a liquor salesman.
-The studio rapidly created small PC games, producing about sixty until September 2016.
+The studio rapidly created small PC games, producing about sixty by September 2016.
 These included The Slaughtering Grounds, Gnarltoof's Revenge, Krog Wars, Paranormal Psychosis, Temper Tantrum, and Wyatt Derp.
 Digital Homicide Studios used the community-driven game approval process Steam Greenlight to have its titles released on the Steam service.
 The studio gave away copies of games like Ark: Survival Evolved and Rocket League in exchange for approval votes, which violated the Steam Greenlight guidelines.
 Many of Digital Homicide Studios's games were criticized as "amateurish, rushed and cobbled together from recycled assets".
 Tobias Ritter of GameStar referred to them as "a mountain of trash games".
 John Walker of Rock Paper Shotgun reviewed the studio's Galactic Hitman in October 2015, calling it potentially the worst game on Steam at the time.

 The Slaughtering Grounds, a first-person shooter, was among Digital Homicide Studios's first releases on Steam.
 The game tasks the player with shooting zombies across three levels.
 A level is completed if the player survives in it for sixteen minutes and sixteen seconds.
 The Slaughtering Grounds runs on the Unity game engine and largely uses assets purchased from the Unity Asset Store.
 It was released through Steam on October 31, 2014.
-An update with bug fixes was released in early November 2014 and Steam Trading Cards were added in April 2015.
+An update with bug fixes was released in early November 2014, and Steam Trading Cards were added in April 2015.
 For this release, Digital Homicide Studios used the nom de plume "ImminentUprising".
 Later releases used various other names, such as "Micro Strategic Game Designs" and "ECC Games".
 GameStars Maurice Weber suggested that these pseudonyms were used to dissociate the games from Digital Homicide Studios and noted that, in many cases, they made it indiscernible who was developing the games in question.